Discourse Coherence and Response-Guided Context Rewriting for Multi-Party Dialogue Generation¶

 Loss & Training¶

-Both rewriter and responder use DPO-style preference learning.
-Preference data is constructed from dual feedback signals (discourse coherence + response quality).
-Iterative training continues until rewriting and response quality stabilize.
+Both the rewriter and responder adopt DPO-style preference learning.
+Preference pairs are jointly constructed from discourse coherence and response quality signals.
+Iterative training continues until the quality of both rewriting and response generation stabilizes.

 Key Experimental Results¶